Waterhen Lake First Nation: Reserves

-Waterhen 130 is a reserve in Saskatchewan, Canada, located 39 km north of the community of Meadow Lake, Saskatchewan, Canada.
+Waterhen 130 is an Indian reserve about 39 km north of the city of Meadow Lake.
 It is 7,972.0 ha. in size.
 It is the sole reserve and community of the Waterhen Lake First Nation.

 Within the reserve community there is a store, an arena, a water treatment facility, a school, a clinic, and Band and postal offices.
 The community is home to a health centre, a nursery to grade twelve school called Waweyekisik, a confectionery, and numerous other community facilities.

 The community's economy relies heavily on the forestry industry in the region, as well as the tourism and farming industries.
 Waterhen Lake First Nation members have many established business operations including the band-owned M & N Resort on the shores of Waterhen Lake, eco-tourism guiding businesses.

 With a population of approximately 1896 members, the Waterhen Lake First Nation serves its band members in the form of capital projects, health and social programming and cultural activities.